8kevinxu/cse15l-lab-reports/LabReport1.md

 Password:
 ```

-My terminal looked like this once I logged in.
+My terminal looked like this once I logged in, and I now had access to one of the computers in the basement of the CSE building.
 ![Image](remoteconnect.png)